Enjoy hotel or flight credits, earn rewards and get travel coverage.

 When choosing a Chase travel credit card, your options usually come down to your spending needs and habits.
 That’s why you should ask yourself:

 - Do you mostly spend at hotels?
-If you do, the Marriott Rewards Premier Plus Credit Card could be a good choice.
-You get to earn and redeem points at more than 6,500 Marriott and Starwood properties, and you’ll get hotel specific perks, such as credit for a one-night stay each year, elite status and more.
+If you do, the Marriott Bonvoy Boundless™ card could be a good choice.
+You get to earn and redeem points at more than 6,500 Marriott Bonvoy properties, and you’ll get hotel-specific perks like credit for a one-night stay each year, elite status and more.

 - Do you often fly United Airlines?
-In that case, the United℠ Explorer Card could be worth taking a look.
+If so, the United℠ Explorer Card could be worth a look.
 With this card, you earn and redeem miles on United flights and their partner airlines, plus you get a first checked bag free, in-flight savings and more.

 - Do you want a general travel card?
-If you equally spend money on flights, hotels and dining, a general travel card may be your best choice.
-Depending on how much you’re willing to spend for a card and which perks you wish to get, your choices are either the Chase Sapphire Reserve® or the Chase Sapphire Preferred® Card.
+If you spend on flights, hotels and dining equally, a general travel card may be your best choice.
+Depending on how much you’re willing to spend for a card and which perks you want, your choices are either the Chase Sapphire Reserve® or the Chase Sapphire Preferred® Card.

 Chase offers a variety of travel credit cards in three categories — airline, hotel or general travel cards.
 Each comes with its own specific perks, a generous welcome offer and no foreign transaction fees.
 But if you’re looking for an intro APR period, these cards aren’t going to work.

-None of these cards feel like a good match?
-Check out other travel credit cards and compare your options until you find the right fit.
+If none of these work for you, check out other travel credit cards and compare your options until you find the right fit.